 Nagoya's hostel scene does not have much to offer, due to a lack of budget tourists staying over night.
 Considering the vastness of Nagoya, those few hostels there are are reasonably central and conveniently reached by public transport or even by walking from the train station.
 Nagoya hostels don't differ much in price or service but are all recommendable (as almost all other Japanese hostels), well kept, and friendly.
 They are usually quiet and attract travelers of the same quietness, with the occasional exception of a youngster group spending the night to make the best use of the free beer at the breweries.

-Written by local enthusiast for Nagoya hostels
+Written by Travel Expert Nagoya

 gagalichen